AssemblyScript/assemblyscript/examples/ugc/README.md

 Instructions
 ------------

-To build [assembly/ugc.ts](./assembly/ugc.ts) to an untouched and an optimized `.wasm` including their respective `.wast` representations, run:
+To build [assembly/ugc.ts](./assembly/ugc.ts) to an untouched and an optimized `.wasm` including their respective `.wat` representations, run:

 ```
 $> npm run build